feschroe/FrozenNas/README.md

 + aFileDialog-1.02-Full.zip
 aFileDialog source code has to be present as "is Library" project, cause it is referenced by FrozenNas project.

-To install the application on your Android devic
+To install the application on your Android device:

 1. install the APK file
-2. copy the ".encfs6.xml" file which was used to encrypt your data to your android device (the filename is irrelevant)
+2. copy the ".encfs6.xml" file, which was used to encrypt your data, to your android device (the filename is irrelevant)
 3. open FrozenNas application
 4. click the settings icon in the upper right of the action bar
 5. set all preferences
-+ S3 Access Key - can be found using [AWS console] (http://aws.amazon.com/console/)
++ S3 Access Key - Your access S3 key, can be found/generated using [AWS console] (http://aws.amazon.com/console/)
-+ S3 Secret Key - can be found using [AWS console] (http://aws.amazon.com/console/)
++ S3 Secret Key - Your secret S3 key, can be found/generated using [AWS console] (http://aws.amazon.com/console/)
 + S3 Bucket - S3 bucket, where your data is stored
 + Encrypted Root Folder - Root folder, which contains encrypted files and folders
 + EncFS password - Your secret EncFS password
 + EncFS Volume File - Choose the xml file, which was used to encrypt your data (usually ".encfs6.xml")
-+ Days Of Availability After Restore - Remember: For every day a file is restored from the Glacier an additional copy is created in S3.
++ Days Of Availability After Restore - Remember: For every day a file is restored from the glacier an additional copy is created in S3.
 This copy apply for the usual S3 charges.

 Cryptographic Software Notice
 -----------------------------

-Please be aware that this is work-in-progress in an very early alpha stage.
+Please be aware that this is work-in-progress in a very early alpha stage.
 You are entering your AWS credentials and EncFS password/keyfile at your own risk.
 Your passwords are currently stored in plain text.
 No measures have been taken to prevent them from being stolen or deleted.